kahnchana/Pali-NLP/Stemmer/readme.md

 # Stemmer

-The stemmer provides the stem of an input pali word.
+The stemmer outputs the stemme version of an input pali sentence.
+The API is Pali-NLP-Stemmer-wordClassStemmer.stem()

 ```shell
 import wordClassStemmer